Bringing Your New Chinchilla Home

 Your chinchilla right now has been moved from a few different environments.
 Please remember this when interacting with them.

-A few things to remember while you get to know
+A few things to remember while you get to know your new pet:

-Please take into consideration that the information on your new pet is limited.
+- Please take into consideration that the information on your new pet is limited.